 Laser radiation generally has a very small divergence, i.e. the individual beams are practically parallel.
-Since the laser radiation can also be very intense, the radiation density (power/unit area) is high even at great distances.
+Since the laser radiation can also be very powerful, the radiation density (power/unit area) is high even at great distances.

-Laser radiation is rectilinear and has a speed of about 300,000 km/s.
+Laser radiation is rectilinear and has the speed of light, about 300,000 km/s.
 Lasers emit radiation continuously, in pulse trains or as single pulses.

 Laser radiation can primarily damage eyes and skin, mainly because of the heat produced.
 The eye is most sensitive to exposure.
 In the UV range, damage may affect the cornea and the lens.
-In the wavelength range 400-400 nm, laser radiation passes through the eye (cornea and lens) and focuses on a point on the retina (in the wavelength range 1200-400 nm the cornea and the lens may be damaged).
-This may give rise to different forms of eye injury, ranging from being dazzled to permanent burns and blindness.
+In the wavelength range 380-1400 nm, laser radiation passes through the eye (cornea and lens) and focuses on a point on the retina (in the wavelength range 1200-1400 nm the cornea and the lens may also be damaged).
+This may give rise to different forms of eye injuries and risks, ranging from being dazzled to permanent burns and blindness.
 Burns on the skin can occur when exposure takes place at close range to the laser.
+There is also a risk of ignition of clothing, fuel, ammunition etc.